Arrow Leadership Ministries

 Canadian Baptists Of Atlantic Canada (CBAC)

 As the official seminary of the CBAC, Acadia Divinity College cooperates with the Convention in various ways, including the sharing of some staff, partnering in events and training for youth, youth leaders and others, and in resourcing the churches of the Convention.

-Canadian Council Of Christian Charities (CCCC)
+Canadian Centre for Christian Charities (CCCC)

 Acadia Divinity College is a certified member of CCCC.